A woman is sitting at a desk with her hands raised in the air. curve

 Form 1099-NEC is a new form issued by the IRS beginning with the tax year 2020.
 In a prior year, non-employee compensation was reported on Form 1099-MISC.
 IRS Form 1099-MISC was redesigned to remove non-employee compensation but is still used to report other Miscellaneous Information, certain miscellaneous income payments, and any backup withholding of federal income tax.
+Read about the differences between 1099-NEC vs. 1099-MISC.

 This article isn’t intended to give you tax or legal advice.
-Consult your CPA or attorney and read Form 1099-NEC instructions, including filing requirements, on the Internal Revenue Service website at irs.gov
+Consult your CPA or attorney and read Form 1099-NEC instructions, including filing requirements, on the Internal Revenue Service website at irs.gov.

 IRS Form 1099-NEC for Reporting Prior Calendar Year Nonemployee Compensation

-A screenshot of IRS Form 1099-NEC (Copy A for the IRS) – information-only version, is shown below to help you understand the 1099-NEC instructions:
+A screenshot of IRS Form 1099-NEC (Copy A for the IRS) – an information-only version, is shown below to help you understand the 1099-NEC instructions:

 The sample Form 1099-NEC is used to report Nonemployee Compensation payments made by businesses in the prior calendar year.
-For example, if you are completing Form 1099-NEC in January 2024, you will indicate the form is “For calendar year” 2023.
+For example, if you are completing Form 1099-NEC in January 2025, you will indicate the form is “For calendar year” 2024.

-The 1099-NEC information return for the tax year 2023 has a 2024 due date.
-Payees must file Form 1099-NEC by January 31, 2024, whether filing electronically or on paper.
+The 1099-NEC information return for the calendar year 2024 has a 2025 due date.
+Payers must file Form 1099-NEC by January 31, 2025, whether filing electronically or on paper, and also furnish copies to recipients by January 31, 2025.

 Form 1099-NEC Information Not Included in Numbered Boxes